t0brig01/CSE620ChordProgressions/README.md

 Make sure sound is on to hear the chord progression that was created!

 ## Sample Outputs ##
-Every iteration, it will output the best cost and worst cost.
-It is currently set to have 100 iterations every run, and only one run is set right now.
-This multiple runs was mainly for testing.

 ```
-Iteration 99: Best Cost = -8.0 / Worst Cost = -6.0
-Run 1 done
 Max: 30.0
 Min: -1.33
 Average: -0.133